carlosvillasanchez/-Salmon-tortilla-al-pesto/README.md

-# Preferences and consequences of diets across generations
+# Preferences and consequences of diets
 The data story can be found here: https://tormey97.github.io/food-datastory/

 The notebook we have delivered is FinalNotebook, a continuation of the Milestone 2 notebook.
 In case you cannot see the dynamic animations correctly, you can check the notebook here: